*P. K. Lam, PhD (Chair)—condensed matter, theory

 K. Bennett, PhD—high-field magnetic resonance imaging

-Degrees Offered: BA (including minor) in physics, BS in physics, MS in physics, PhD in physics
+Degrees Offered: BA (including minor) in physics, BS in physics, BS in astrophysics, MS in physics, PhD in physics

 The Academic Program